 The Undergraduate Research Experience Program (UREP) is a great opportunity for undergraduate students interested in developing their research skills to participate in research projects being conducted in our labs, and to experience what studies in a research-based graduate program could look like.
 Each undergraduate student accepted to the program will be mentored by a graduate student.

 The ECE Department provides tuition coverage of 1 credit of domestic tuition for this course.

 A GPA of 80% in your most recent term.

-ELEC/CPEN 497F is a 1-credit pass/fail course, for which the department covers the tuition fee.
+ELEC/CPEN 497F is a 1-credit pass/fail course, for which the ECE Department tuition coverage is 1 credit of domestic tuition.
 A pass will be granted to students that provide one of the following outcomes: